-All K-12 schools can resume in-person classes with modifications now that the county is in the red tier.
-Schools must complete and publish a COVID-19 safety and reopening plan prior to reopening..
+All K-12 schools can resume full, in-person classes.
+Schools must complete and publish a COVID-19 safety plan.
+Masks not required for students or staff.

-County-operated parks, outdoor playgrounds, dog parks, picnic areas, tennis courts and outdoor gyms open, while public bathrooms and water fountains in parks are closed for safety.
-All visitors at least 2 years of age must wear a face mask.
-Households should be able to maintain social distance of 6 feet from others and should not enter once the publicly posted capacity is reached.
+County-operated parks, outdoor playgrounds, dog parks, picnic areas, tennis courts and outdoor gyms are open.
 Information about different county parks and their status can be found at the link.

-As of April 13, places of worship are allowed to hold cultural, religious and worship services indoors and outdoors at full capacity.
-State officials suggest capping services and events at 50 percent capacity.
+Places of worship are allowed to hold cultural, religious and worship services indoors and outdoors with no capacity restrictions or suggestions.

-Masks required on-board.
-Fall service schedule went into effect on August 9.
-Fare collection resumed Nov.
-1.
+Masks not required onboard but strongly recommended.
+Fall service schedule went into effect on Aug.
+7, 2022.

 Personal Care Services

-Hair salons and barbershops, non-medical massages, skin care, waxing services, tattoo, piercings and non-medical electrolysis can resume operating indoors as of Jan.
-25.
+Hair salons and barbershops, non-medical massages, skin care, waxing services, tattoo, piercings and non-medical electrolysis can operate indoors.

 Court facilities in Martinez, Pittsburg, Richmond and Walnut Creek and their courtrooms are open.
 Unvaccinated people required to wear a mask in court buildings.

 Open with masks recommended indoors.

 State and local eviction bans ended Sept.
 30, 2021.
 Applications for rent and utility payment relief closed April 1, 2022.
 Local COVID-related eviction protections took effect July 1, 2022.